Olivenda/quill-Linux-Editor/Docs/Docs.md

-# Quill Linux Editor – Dokumentation
+# Quill Linux Editor – Documentation

-Willkommen zur offiziellen Dokumentation des **Quill Linux Editors**.
+Welcome to the Documentation of  **Quill Linux Editors**.